Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 Cryptographic multi-signatures can be achieved purely on the signer side (without support from the verifier).
 This makes more compact signatures compatible with legacy systems.

+These require multi-party computation (MPC) protocols, which add some complexity for the signing users.
+A.k.a there need to be some sort of sync communication to be able to build the unified signature.

 <widget-text center>

 _Example: "5 of 7 key holders have signed this message."_

-Notes:

-These require multi-party computation (MPC) protocols, which add some complexity for the signing users.

 ---

-### Cryptographic Non-Threshold Multi-Sigs
+### Cryptographic Non-Threshold Multi-Sigs (aggregation)

 Sometimes we do not need a threshold represented in a public key.
 But we want a succinct way to demonstrate that multiple parties have signed a message.
+That can be obtained by simply keeping count and aggregating async individual signatures.

 <widget-text center>